 Lots of my friends have continued doing drag at home during lockdown, dressing up for Zoom parties and performances.
 For me, painting a face and then not being able to go out to party feels a little depressing.
 Sure, you get to take some great photos but I really love doing drag because I love performing.
 I miss having a reason to dress up, to create a show, to paint a face, to put in the time, energy and money.

 I’m pretty fabulous in everyday life, so I don’t need to do drag to prove anything.
-But I do need it as a platform to allow me to express a lot about my experiences as a woman in today’s society.
+But I do need it as a platform to allow me to express a lot about my experiences as a woman (2022 UPDATE: I no longer identify as a woman but as genderqueer) in today’s society.
 For me, it’s not always about doing an amazing look.
 Sometimes, it’s about commenting on the way our society constructs our gender roles — and other times it’s about just doing something silly.
 I miss being able to play with this in a public space, surrounded by other colourful, queer beings.

 This summer saw all the usual Pride parties and festivals cancelled.
 Even as incredible as the Pride Inside campaign and the broadcasting of past Glastonbury performances was, it obviously just wasn’t the same.
 Summer is usually the busiest time in a drag performers calendar (followed closely by Halloween) but this year was very chilled.
 We probably needed a year off but it was still sad to not be out in the sunshine, dancing around with thousands of other queers.